dekuNukem/PicoRC/og_mac.md

 It might be very difficult to see with naked eye, so use magnification!

-Flux + new solder should fix it right up, if you find one crack might as well do the whole row.
+Flux and new solder should fix it right up, if you find one crack might as well do the whole row.

 ## Questions or Comments?